The Bankrate promise

 The Chase Freedom Unlimited’s benefits are pretty solid.
-It’s a cash back credit card that includes perks like no annual fee, a $200 cash welcome bonus after spending $500 within three months of account opening and an introductory 0 percent APR on purchases for 15 months (14.99 percent to 24.74 percent variable APR after).
+It’s a cash back credit card that includes perks like no annual fee, a great welcome bonus and an introductory 0 percent APR on purchases for 15 months (16.49 percent to 25.24 percent variable APR after).

-- Rewards rate: 5 percent cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in the first year, 5 percent back on Lyft purchases (through March 2022), 5 percent back on travel purchased through Chase Ultimate Rewards, 3 percent back on dining, 3 percent back on drugstore purchases and 1.5 percent back on all other purchases
+- Rewards rate: 5 percent back on Lyft purchases (through March 2025), 5 percent back on travel purchased through Chase Ultimate Rewards, 3 percent back on dining, 3 percent back on drugstore purchases and 1.5 percent back on all other purchases

 - Annual fee: $0

 - Purchase intro APR: 0 percent intro APR on purchases for 15 months

 - Regular APR: 16.49 percent to 25.24 percent (variable)

 Is the Chase Freedom Unlimited’s rewards structure worth it?
 Luckily, this card’s rewards offerings have gotten even better over time.

 Before its rewards program update in 2020, the Chase Freedom Unlimited was a standard flat-rate cash back card, earning 1.5 percent back on all purchases.
 With new, higher-earning bonus categories, the potential to earn more rewards has increased significantly since then.

 Even if you are not very conscientious about tracking your spending according to the Freedom Unlimited bonus categories, you can still get a respectable cash back rate on all purchases made with the card.
 Of course, if you have time to monitor and adjust your spending habits based on these categories, you’ll get even more out of it.